 Why couples counseling is not advised with domestic abuse

 First, we talked about why Amber and others on the receiving end of violence are discouraged from entering couples counseling.
 Counseling often stirs up issues and wounds that, until healed, are not going to feel very good.
-The reality is that, too often, a guy who has not fully worked through his healing from the counseling process will take that hurt out on his partner at home.
-In other words, it’s often not safe for the woman to be part of the process.
+The reality is that, too often, a person who has not fully worked through his or her healing from the counseling process will take that hurt out on their partner at home.
+In other words, it’s often not safe for the victim to be part of the process.
 Terry might not have responded that way, but he did understand why advice has to err on side of caution.

 Another often-sited reason is that couples counseling relies on both partners speaking freely and honestly about how they are experiencing the relationship.
 Terry hitting Amber damaged her sense of safety, and therefore would likely get in the way of her being able to share freely.
 At first, Terry was reluctant to believe that Amber would hold anything back.
 I challenged him a bit: “Think about how open and honest you would be sitting there complaining about a guy who was 50% bigger than you and who had already hit you.”
 He then understood his wife’s position better.